-Trading calculator (also referred to as forex calculator, leverage calculator, leverage trading calculator) is a versatile tool, which may prove useful to both beginners and professionals of financial markets.
+Trading calculator (also referred to as leverage calculator, leverage trading calculator) is a versatile tool, which may prove useful to both beginners and professionals of financial markets.
 Using the Trading calculator, traders have an opportunity to make online calculations of transaction parameters, choose more efficient trading strategies before opening positions.
-Forex calculator allows you to make the best possible decisions using the initial data on the transaction.
-To use the forex trade calculator, enter the available parameters and click "Calculate".
+This calculator allows you to make the best possible decisions using the initial data on the transaction.
+To use the trade calculator, enter the available parameters and click "Calculate".

 To use the Trading calculator, one has to enter the following initial data for a transaction:

-Despite the fact that working with the forex calculator is extremely simple, beginner traders, who haven’t sifted the Forex trading to the bottom, may require explanation of the calculation data they get from the Trading calculator.
+Despite the fact that working with the trading calculator is extremely simple, beginner traders, who haven’t sifted the trading on the financial markets to the bottom, may require explanation of the calculation data they get from the Trading calculator.
 The information below will help you decipher and analyze the data received from the calculator (spread, pips, margin, swaps) based on the selected trading instruments.